eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/16-react-use-a-graphql-query-and-subscription-together-to-fetch-the-history-and-current-comments.md

 `useSubscription` allows us to subscribe to new events, but we can't subscribe to a history of events.
 We can use `useQuery` to fetch a log of historical comments, and merge in new comments from our subscription.

-The `useQuery` hook configuration object has a `pause` property which can be set to `false` in order to disable it refetching.
+The `useQuery` hook configuration object has a `pause` property which can be set to `false` in order to disable refetching.

 ## Event History